 You must find ways to construct compelling, multi-sensory experiences that evoke genuine emotions from your attendees.
 And, one method brands are using to do this is through the power of VR and AR.

 Of course, letting your attendees delve into another world is a fun and awe-inspiring way to capture their attention.
-And, with Google announcing plans to make VR/AR accessible to millions, and the cost of such tech becoming more and more affordable, event and marketing teams may soon be creating virtual experiences that are as powerful as real ones.
+And, with the cost of such tech becoming more and more affordable, event and marketing teams may soon be creating virtual experiences that are as powerful as real ones.

 For example, at a recent food and drink festival in Singapore, visitors were provided with a VR headset, earphones, and a dram of whisky before being transported to Scotland for a multi-sensory tour of the Glen Ord distillery.

 Today, VR/AR must be on every event organiser’s radar.
 Particularly as it won’t be long before we see businesses having access to the technology necessary to create entire virtual events customised to their specifications.
 With attendees able to take part from anywhere in the world.

 People go to events for many reasons.
 But, most often they want to generate and strengthen relationships, learn something new, and discover a sense of purpose.

 While the disruptive event stays true to these core aims, attendees should also leave with a fresh perspective.
 In short, disruptive events should change the way people think forever.
 They should literally disrupt your attention by doing something different.